 - Living a Life of Collaboration.

-Upon completion of this coursework you will learn
+Upon completion of this training you will learn:

 - More effective and healthier communication and communication skills.

 - Stages of relationships and how they relate to conflict.

 - How to facilitate a model for daily interactions in situations where conflict arises, focusing on new behavior and building a higher impulse control in the participant.